Jurong Lake Gardens: Features

 The 13-arch White Rainbow Bridge at the garden follows the style of the Seventeen-Arch Bridge at the Summer Palace in Peking.

-In 1989, a second bridge, the "Bridge of Double Beauty," was built to connect the Chinese Garden with the Japanese Garden.

-In the 2024 redevelopment, a third bridge, the Moonrise Bridge was built, serving as a second connection from the Chinese Garden to the Japanese Garden.
+In 1989, a second bridge, the Bridge of Double Beauty, was built to connect the Chinese Garden with the Japanese Garden.
+In the 2024 redevelopment, a third bridge, the Moonrise Bridge, was built, serving as a second connection from the Chinese Garden to the Japanese Garden.

-Grand Arch

-The Grand Arch Building is a standard Chinese arch building.
-Inside, there were two courtyards, namely the “Early Spring Courtyard” and “Garden Courtyard”.
-Additionally, there was a fishpond in the centre, named the “Fish Paradise”.

-The main building within the Grand Arch, together with its courtyards, Chinese-style walls, and moon gates, was demolished in the 2024 redevelopment and replaced with a mass-engineered timber structure.
-It now houses the Jurong Lake Gardens Gallery and a restaurant.

-Stone Boat and Tea Pavilion

 The design of the Stone Boat in Chinese Garden incorporates the traditional Peking style, but with some adaptations in the design and usage of materials.
 The Tea Pavilion features three pavilions inspired by the style of the elaborate, winding gallery at the Summer Palace.
 This meandering design is a characteristic and graceful Chinese architectural feature.